 Software platforms evolve and change over time, and your core software applications need to evolve as well.
-MagRabbit has completed complex and innovative application porting projects for clients that wanted to extend the use of their software to one or more additional platforms, such as a migration into the Salesforce cloud environment.
+MagRabbit has completed the complex and innovative application porting projects for clients that wanted to extend the use of their software to one or more additional platforms, such as migration into the Salesforce cloud environment.

 We have the ability to conduct porting from any source platform to any target platform.
 The following general steps are typically involved in the design and development of these projects: